thaack/bates-stamping-tool/README.md

 This project is open source and available under the MIT License.

+Important licensing note: This script can optionally use Ghostscript, which is licensed under the AGPL (Affero General Public License).
+If you enable Ghostscript functionality:

+This creates a dependency on AGPL-licensed software
+If you distribute this script with Ghostscript integration enabled, you may need to comply with AGPL requirements You should consult with a legal professional regarding licensing implications

+To avoid AGPL implications:

+Use the script without installing Ghostscript (the PyPDF2 fallback will be used instead) Remove or disable the Ghostscript-dependent code if redistributing the software

+For more information on Ghostscript licensing, visit Ghostscript Licensing

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.